covid19datahub/COVID19/CONTRIBUTING.md

 ## Contributing guidelines for R users

 - Find data sources for **real-time data** such as number of cases, deaths, tests, hospitalized and other **fast-changing variables**.
 See the [data coverage table](https://github.com/emanuele-guidotti/COVID19#data-coverage) to avoid working on something that is already available.
-- Write R functions to import the data.
+- Write R functions to extend the package with new data sources.
 Get started [here](https://github.com/emanuele-guidotti/COVID19/blob/master/R/datasource.R).
-- Write R functions to export the data to the end-user.
+- Write R functions to extend the package with new countries.
 Get started [here](https://github.com/emanuele-guidotti/COVID19/blob/master/R/ISO.R).

 ## Contributing guidelines for non-R users